Safety Audits and Inspections

 Upon completion of this module, learners should be able to:

-- Define audits and inspections, different types, and their scope
+- Define audits and inspections, different types, and the scope

 - Describe FDA inspections and possible sanctions